AmokSolderer/APC/DOC/PinMameSound_9.md

 ### Handling ordinary sounds

-As System9 just uses one sound channel, all sound exceptions have to be put into the SoundCommandCh1 case of our EX_JungleLord program.
+As System9 just uses one sound channel, all sound exceptions have to be put into the SoundCommandCh1 case of our EX_Comet program.
 Hence you can delete all cases except of SoundCommandCh1 and the default case.
 The result should look like this:

     byte EX_Comet(byte Type, byte Command){               // use this as a template and an example of how to add your own exceptions switch(Type){                                       // usually just a few exception cases are needed, just delete the rest